khealy/khealy.github.io/_posts/2014-12-23-initial-post.markdown

 categories: general
 ---
 Just a quick post to verify that this blog is up and running.
 I'm excited to try out Jekyll as a blogging platform!

+Thanks to <a href="http://www.webhostwhat.com/guide-how-to-host-jekyll-blog-on-github-using-a-mac/" target="_blank">this article on Web Host What</a> for making this so easy to set up!